What is a botanical essence?

 Developed by Ganeden (now part of Kerry Group), Staimune is made with the inactivated cells of Bacillus coagulans GBI-30 6086 (GanedenBC30), a patented strain of probiotic that has earned unmatched supplier and consumer trust throughout the food and beverage space; to date, nearly 7 billion servings have been consumed globally without any adverse events.
 GanedenBC30 has undergone extensive published safety testing and been proven safe for all populations ─ healthy and immune-compromised, infant and senior ─ even when consumed in a quantity (FDA GRAS at 93.6 billion CFUs per day) far exceeding that of food product inclusion.
 Learn More

+Stevia leaf extract is a completely natural sweetening ingredient.
+Upon extraction and purification, there are no changes to the sweet compounds found in the stevia plant’s leaf; in other words, what’s in the leaf is what’s in the extract.
 The stevia plant (Stevia rebaudiana Bertoni) is a member of the Asteraceae or “sunflower” family.
 It is native to South America and has been used by the indigenous population as a natural-origin sweetener for centuries.
-Its leaves contain sweet compounds called steviol glycosides.
+Its leaves contain sweet compounds known as steviol glycosides.
 When ingested, these glycosides pass through the body without significant effect, so they not only have zero calories but also zero glycemic impact.
 (The glycemic index is a system, ranging from 0 to 100, that ranks carbohydrate-containing foods according to how fast they are digested and increase blood sugar.
 Stevia has no impact on blood sugar or insulin levels; sugar, in contrast, has a glycemic index level of about 65.)
 The major regulatory organizations for health and food safety, now spanning 150 countries around the world, have approved the use of high purity stevia extract as a sweetener for foods and beverages, deeming it safe for all population groups, including pregnant women and children.

 Many different steviol glycosides are naturally present in the stevia leaf, each with its own taste profile.
 Rebaudioside A (Reb A) and Stevioside account for over 75% of total steviol glycosides in the leaf.
 Since Reb A is the better tasting of the two, and prevalent enough (8% by dry leaf weight) to keep extraction cost-effective, it is by far the most used in foods and beverages.
 Unfortunately, Reb A can leave a bitter aftertaste.
 But a “next-generation” steviol glycoside, rebaudioside M (Reb M), avoids virtually all of that problem.
 It has a more sugar-like flavor profile, with faster sweetness onset and no lingering taste like that of “classic” stevia.
 Reb M, however, is present in the stevia leaf only in tiny quantities (less than 0.1% by dry leaf weight), so it is much more expensive to extract in volume than Reb A and therefore still not widely available commercially.
 Consequently, most food and beverage brands do not take advantage of this latest upgrade in stevia sweetening, and those few that do typically blend Reb M with Reb A in order to manage cost and supply constraints.
 Blossom Water is distinguished in using 100% Reb M stevia leaf extract (certified non-GMO).